lisp-mirror/eql5-android/examples/REPL/README-2-SLIME.md

 attempting another try (I'm talking out of experience).

-Also, stopping Swank on android and restarting it, without restarting the REPL too, seems not to work.
+Also, stopping Swank on android and restarting it, without restarting the REPL app too, seems not to work.

 #### 1) Local: port forwarding